overture-stack/ego/INSTALL.md

   min-idle: 1
 ```

 Next, as we have not applied any database migrations, we will want to enable flyway to automatically apply outstanding migrations on startup.
 Look for the `spring.flyway.enabled` setting and set it to `true`.
 Also, we will need to tell flyway where to find the migrations.
-As we are using the build in migrations, we can add: `locations: classpath:flyway/sql,classpath:db.migration`.
+As we are using the built in migrations, we can add: `locations: classpath:flyway/sql,classpath:db.migration`.

 ```
 spring: